 - The industry or type of sales

-Some software sales positions are more likely to require a degree.
+Some tech sales positions are more likely to require a degree.
 For example, most jobs that involve supervising other sales representatives will likely require a college degree.
 A degree is helpful when most of the other candidates applying for the same job have a bachelor’s degree.
 A recent study found that over half of sales reps have a bachelor’s degree and 14% have a master’s degree.

 Certain industries are also more likely to require a college degree.
 When working in software sales in healthcare or information technology, employers prefer to hire individuals with industry-specific educational backgrounds.